agatalts/natural-language-processing/README.md

 npm run build-prod
 ```

-Run this command in the project directory to to build the app
+Run this command in the project directory to build the app

 ```
 npm start